mikedilger/mosaic-spec/docs/transports.md

 the following universally supported transports:

 * QUIC
-* TCP with TLS 1.3
+* Websockets over HTTPS with TLS 1.3

 Any server providing access via an alternate transport MUST also advertise an endpoint under at least one universally supported transport.